SoftUni-Internal/interactive-content/EN/07-Test-Driven-Development/01-Test-Driven-Development.md

 With the code and test approach, we have **three** main steps:

-1. Write an implementation of the functionalities we need
+1. Create an implementation of the functionalities we need

-2. Write unit tests for these functionalities that cover all the cases
+2. Write unit tests for these functionalities that cover all cases

 3. Run and either succeed or find bugs in the code